jonlpersson/ed-latimore/site/_posts/2021-10-05-why-you-keep-relapsing.md

 Having a good routine is not only a quality strategy in your addiction treatment but it's an absolute necessity to living a healthy life.
 If you're struggling with establishing a routine, check out my article on [how you get your life together](https://edlatimore.com/how-to-get-your-life-together/).

+***A poor routine can be fixed with a solid plan and structure for dealing with your porn addiction.
+This is the type of plan that The Freedom Specialists specialize in.
+They take men through a 1 on 1 program that is catered to their needs, strengths, and weaknesses to help them finally get off of internet porn once and for all.
+Check them out here—&gt;[The Freedom Specialists](https://rebrand.ly/46ytxku){: target="_blank" rel="noopener noreferrer"}***

 ## 4\.
 You're lonely

 One of the problems with my alcohol use was that I drank with others because I didn't want to be alone.
 I wasn't comfortable with my own thoughts and individuality so I tried to fit in to feel part of the group.